qeacourse/RoboNinjaWarrior/index.md

 feature_row_robot:
   - image_path: How to/Pictures/neato_overview.jpeg
     alt: "A picture of a Neato robotic vacuum cleaner with a custom remote control interface based on Raspberry Pi"
-    excerpt: "The documentation below will allow you and your students to connect to the either the physical Neato robot or a simulator.
-If you'd like to put your own physical robot, the information you need to build your own customized Neato is included as well.
+    excerpt: "The documentation describes both how to connect to the the physical robot or a simulator and how to build your own customized Neato.

     ### Student Facing Documentation\n
     * [Meeto your Neato!: Environment Setup and Connecting](How to/Environment Setup and Connecting to the Neatos.pdf)\n